 Step 2: Use aluminum foil to cover individual biscuits.
 Next, you place covered biscuits in resealable freezer bags, carefully squeeze the bags to release all air outside before sealing them.

-Instead of using aluminum foil, you can prepare airtight containers lined with paper towels and place biscuits into them.
-You should divide the biscuits into different amounts and store them in many containers so that you can grab enough biscuits for your needs without affecting the rest.
+Instead of aluminum foil, you can prepare airtight containers, such as an impermeable cookie jar, lined with paper towels and place biscuits into them.
+You should divide the biscuits into different amounts and store them in many containers according to your eating portion.

 This is because the biscuits need to be kept strictly from the outside air that will damage their freshness and texture.